olmesm/pi-auto-run/README.md

 * Single JSON file to set tasks/pages and period to view.

-## To Setup and Run
+## To Setup Pi and Run

-Please look at the included setup script and understand the steps prior to running.
+Please look at the included [setup script](./setup.sh) and understand the steps prior to running.

 Run the following on a new installation of Raspbian: